facebook/react/OVERVIEW.md

 Every React commit that changes the tree in a way DevTools cares about results in an "_operations_" message being sent across the bridge.
 These messages are lightweight patches that describe the changes that were made.
 (We don't resend the full tree structure like in legacy DevTools.)

 The payload for each message is a typed array.
 The first two entries are numbers that identify which renderer and root the update belongs to (for multi-root support).
-Then the strings are encoded in a string table.
+Then the strings are encoded in a [string table](#string-table).
 The rest of the array depends on the operations being made to the tree.

-No updates are required for many commits because we only send the following bits of information: element type, id, parent id, owner id, name, and key.
-Additional information (e.g. props, state) requires a separate "_inspectElement_" message.
+No updates are required for most commits because we only send the following bits of information: element type, id, parent id, owner id, name, and key.
+Additional information (e.g. props, state) requires a separate ["_inspectElement_" message](#inspecting-an-element).

 #### String table